A Celebration of Cambridgeport History is organized by the Cambridgeport History Project, co-chaired by Henrietta Davis and Michael Kenney.

 Cambridgeport Neighborhood Association Potluck

-As part of the History Day festivities there will a community party and pot luck at Dana Park, open to all, commencing at 4 p.m.
-Help make the party a success and bring a tasty pot luck dish and/or beverages.
+As part of the History Day festivities the Cambridgeport Neighborhood Association held its community party and pot luck at Dana Park at 4 p.m.
 For further information about the Dana Park party and pot luck, please contact the Cambridgeport Neighborhood Association, c/o Bill August at billaugustUSA@aol.com.

 For further information, e-mail: firstname.lastname@example.org or call the Cambridge Historical Society at 617-547-4252.